slaily/duralog/README.md

 -   **Result:** Over **1,298,000 reads/second**.
 -   **What this means for you:** Minimizing downtime is critical.
 This speed means your application can restart, read a massive log file with millions of entries, and recover its state in a matter of seconds.

+### License

+duralog is available under the MIT License.